thisisrejj/Shopify-Developer-Assessment-1/README.md

 1. Set up a development store on Shopify using the provided [generated test data](https://shopify.dev/docs/apps/tools/development-stores/generated-data).
 2. Initiate a new, empty theme.
 Your focus will be solely on the homepage.
-3. Implement the designs found in Design folder into your theme, including creating a header and three distinct sections.
+3. Implement the designs found in Design folder into your theme, including creating a header and 2 distinct sections.
 Include any instructions necessary for testing and any pertinent documentation in your README.md file.

 ## What you'll need

 - SCSS
+- JS
-- Any JS framework
+  - Using any JS framework is also allowed
 - Fonts
     - Poppins
     - Montserrat

 ## Section 1 - Hero

-### Requirements

 - Images used are Shopify stock images:
   - hands-hold-paint-items-over-a-pallet.jpg